Mythri532/docker/Readme2.md

 **Equality-based selectors<br>

 Equality-based label selectors work by specifying an exact value that you want to match against.
-If you provide multiple selectors, all of them must be satisfied to<br>qualify as a match.<br>
+If you provide multiple selectors, all of them must be satisfied to qualify as a match.<br>

 **Set-based selectors**<br>

-In set based selectors you can specify multiple values in a single selector, and only one of them needs to match for the object to<br> qualify.
+In set based selectors you can specify multiple values in a single selector, and only one of them needs to match for the object to qualify.

 NOTE: Deployment manages pods,Replicatset manages pod,pod is an abstraction of container,Demo Project:<br>